wirenboard/cloud-on-premise/README_EN.md

 > ⚠️ You may change the password or create another admin user.
 However, the user specified in `.env` will be recreated on each restart if deleted.

-First organization must be created manually by the admin.
-New users can be added via admin panel or email invitation.
+The admin must create the first organization manually.
+New users can be added via an admin panel or email invitation.

 ### Controller Setup